Your body’s hormones control most of your basic bodily functions. They serve as an internal communication system between cells throughout the body.

-Often when people’s hormones drop or become unbalanced, they turn to hormone replacement therapies to ease symptoms.
-One such therapy, bioidentical hormone replacement therapy (BHRT), has gotten a lot of attention in recent years.
-It promises a “natural” solution to hormone issues.
-But what exactly is BHRT, and how is it different from other hormone replacement therapies?
+Bioidentical hormone replacement therapy (BHRT) has gotten a lot of attention in recent years.
+It promises a “natural” form of hormone therapy.
+But what exactly is BHRT, and how’s it different from other hormone replacement therapies?

 Read on to learn all you need to know about BHRT, its benefits and risks, and whether it may be right for you.

-BHRT can be used to treat men and women when their hormone levels drop or become unbalanced.
-It’s most frequently used to ease symptoms of perimenopause or menopause.
+BHRT can be used to boost low hormone levels.
+It’s most frequently used to ease symptoms of perimenopause and menopause.
 It may also be used to improve symptoms of cancer treatment or to treat conditions such as:

-Bioidentical hormones are manmade hormones derived from plant estrogens that are chemically identical to those the human body produces.
+Bioidentical hormones are lab-produced hormones derived from plants.
+They are chemically identical to those the human body produces.
 Estrogen, progesterone, and testosterone are among those most commonly replicated and used in treatment.
 Bioidentical hormones come in various forms, including:

 The U.S. Food and Drug Administration (FDA) has approved some forms of manufactured bioidentical hormones, including bioidentical estriol (a weak form of estrogen) and progesterone.
 However, the FDA hasn’t approved any custom-compounded bioidentical hormones.

-Most bioidentical hormones are manufactured and sold without controls for safety, quality, or purity.
+Compounded bioidentical hormones are manufactured and sold without FDA oversight for safety, quality, or purity.
+This makes it hard to know what exactly you’re getting if you purchase compounded bioidentical hormones.
 Many medical organizations have taken a stand against the marketing and use of unapproved bioidentical hormones.

-Bioidentical hormones are different from those used in traditional hormone replacement therapy (HRT) in that they’re identical chemically to those our bodies produce naturally and are made from plant estrogens.
-The hormones used in traditional HRT are made from the urine of pregnant horses and other synthetic hormones.
+Bioidentical hormones are different from those used in traditional hormone replacement therapy (HRT) in that they’re identical chemically to those our bodies produce naturally and are made from plants.

-BHRT is typically used as people age and hormone levels drop, particularly for women who are in perimenopause or menopause.
+BHRT is most often used by people experiencing a reduction in hormone levels due to perimenopause or menopause.
 It’s used to increase the levels of the hormones that have dropped and improve moderate to severe menopause symptoms, including: